microsoft/az-deep-realtime-score/README.md

    ```bash
    cookiecutter https://github.com/Microsoft/AKSDeploymentTutorialAML.git --checkout yzhang_cc
    ```
 You will be asked to choose or enter information such as *framework*, *project name*, *subsciption id*, *resource group*, etc. in an interactive way.
 If a dafult value is provided, you can press *Enter* to accept the default value and continue or enter value of your choice.
+For example, if you want to learn how to deploy deep learing model on AKS Cluster using Keras, you should have values "keras" as the value for variable *framework* and "aks" for variable *deployment_type*.
+Instead, if you want to learn deploying deep learning model on IoT Edge, you should select "iotedge" for variable *deployment_type*.

 You must provide a value for "subscription_id", otherwise a error "ERROR: The subscription id is missing, please enter a valid subscription id" will be generated after all the questions are asked.
 You have to perform Step 3 all over again.
 The full list of questions can be found in [cookiecutter.json](./cookiecutter.json) file.

 Please make sure all entered information are correct, as these information are used to customize the content of your repo.